AUTHORITY TO MAKE REFUNDS

 (3) No interest will be paid on the duplicate check.

-[Forms: The forms referred to in this rule are available from the agency.]
+[ED.
+NOTE: The forms referenced are available from the agency.]

 Stat.
 Auth.: ORS 305.100